trothr/blog/Marilyn/2020/20200126-three-hugs.md

 Heavy!
 I mean in a *good* way.
 One of the BlanQuil sales slogans is, "reclaim your calm".
+These are nice!
+Really effective.

 Between dealing with the gallbladder trouble and then the hospital stay, she and I never got to talk about them.
 What exactly did she intend be done with them?
+I know she planned to give them as gifts, just because I knew Marilyn.
+I just don't remember the details of the order, what prompted it.

 ## Make them for Christmas

 Chelle figured it out.
 Mom ordered them for her, Martin, and me.
+Maybe it's obvious to all of you reading this

-We took them as early Christmas gifts and went to Granger for the holiday.
+We took them as early Christmas gifts and went to Granger for the holiday after returning from Texas.
 These things are really teriffic.
 Reclaim your calm indeed!